Structured Visualization Design Knowledge for Grounding Generative Reasoning and Situated Feedback: The Cataloging Scheme

 \section{The Cataloging Scheme}

-The requirements outlined in \autoref{sec:requirements} and the findings presented in \autoref{sec:study-findings} jointly motivate the structure of the scheme.
-Experts reason through subjective qualities that resist Boolean encoding, adapt advice to audience and medium, invert heuristics under specific conditions, disagree based on different values, and reason by analytical purpose rather than chart type.
-To capture these properties while ensuring machine-readability, authorability, and traceability, we model guidelines as documents with role-annotated sections and categorical metadata, allowing each section to be analyzed independently.
+The requirements outlined in \cref{sec:requirements} and the findings presented in \cref{sec:study-findings} jointly inform the scheme's structure.
+Experts often express guidance conditionally, but the qualities they evaluate are not always reducible to Boolean checks.
+A system can encode when advice should apply, yet it is harder to formalize open-ended judgments such as whether a design is easy to understand for a particular audience, rhetorically appropriate, or engaging.
+Experts also adapt advice to audience and medium and invert heuristics under specific conditions.
+To capture these properties while ensuring machine-readability, low-barrier authoring, and traceability, we model guidelines as documents with role-annotated sections and categorical metadata, allowing each section to be analyzed independently.